NixOS/rfcs/rfcs/0062-content-addressed-paths.md

 Suppose that we want to build `transitivelyDependent`.
 What will happen is the following

-1. We instantiate the Nix expression, this gives us three drv files:
+1. We instantiate the Nix expression.
+This gives us three derivations:
    `contentAddressed.drv`, `dependent.drv` and `transitivelyDependent.drv`
 2. We build `contentAddressed.drv`.
    - We first compute `resolved(contentAddressed.drv)`.